RealTia/discordaudio/README.md

 # DisableAudioProcessing - Vencord Plugin

-Dieses Vencord Plugin deaktiviert Discord's Audio Processing für ein natürlicheres Mikrofon-Signal.
+This Vencord plugin disables Discord's audio processing for a more natural microphone signal.

 ## Features

-- **Audio Processing deaktivieren**: Komplett deaktiviert alle Audio-Verarbeitung
+- **Disable Audio Processing**: Completely disables all audio processing
-- **Rauschunterdrückung deaktivieren**: Entfernt die automatische Rauschunterdrückung
+- **Disable Noise Suppression**: Removes automatic noise suppression
-- **Echo-Unterdrückung deaktivieren**: Deaktiviert die Echo-Unterdrückung
+- **Disable Echo Cancellation**: Disables echo cancellation
-- **Automatische Verstärkungsregelung deaktivieren**: Deaktiviert die automatische Lautstärkeanpassung
+- **Disable Automatic Gain Control**: Disables automatic volume adjustment

 ## Installation

-1. **Vencord installieren** (falls noch nicht geschehen):
+1. **Install Vencord** (if not already installed):
-   - Besuche [Vencord.dev](https://vencord.dev) und folge den Installationsanweisungen
+   - Visit [Vencord.dev](https://vencord.dev) and follow the installation instructions

-2. **Plugin installieren**:
+2. **Install Plugin**:
-   - Kopiere die Datei `DisableAudioProcessing.ts` in den Vencord plugins Ordner:
+   - Copy the `DisableAudioProcessing.ts` file to the Vencord plugins folder:
      - **Windows**: `%APPDATA%\Vencord\plugins\`
      - **macOS**: `~/Library/Application Support/Vencord/plugins/`
      - **Linux**: `~/.config/Vencord/plugins/`

-3. **Discord neustarten**:
+3. **Restart Discord**:
-   - Starte Discord vollständig neu, damit das Plugin geladen wird
+   - Restart Discord completely so the plugin loads

-## Verwendung
+## Usage

-1. **Plugin aktivieren**:
+1. **Enable Plugin**:
-   - Öffne Discord
+   - Open Discord
-   - Gehe zu Einstellungen → Vencord → Plugins
+   - Go to Settings → Vencord → Plugins
-   - Aktiviere "DisableAudioProcessing"
+   - Enable "DisableAudioProcessing"

-2. **Einstellungen konfigurieren**:
+2. **Configure Settings**:
-   - Im Plugin-Bereich findest du verschiedene Optionen:
+   - In the plugin section, you'll find various options:
-     - **Audio Processing deaktivieren**: Deaktiviert alle Audio-Verarbeitung auf einmal
+     - **Disable Audio Processing**: Disables all audio processing at once
-     - **Rauschunterdrückung deaktivieren**: Nur die Rauschunterdrückung ausschalten
+     - **Disable Noise Suppression**: Only turn off noise suppression
-     - **Echo-Unterdrückung deaktivieren**: Nur die Echo-Unterdrückung ausschalten
+     - **Disable Echo Cancellation**: Only turn off echo cancellation
-     - **Automatische Verstärkungsregelung deaktivieren**: Nur die automatische Lautstärkeanpassung ausschalten
+     - **Disable Automatic Gain Control**: Only turn off automatic volume adjustment

-3. **Änderungen anwenden**:
+3. **Apply Changes**:
-   - Änderungen werden automatisch angewendet
+   - Changes are applied automatically
-   - Ein Neustart von Discord kann erforderlich sein
+   - A Discord restart may be required

-## Empfohlene Einstellungen
+## Recommended Settings

-Für das natürlichste Mikrofon-Signal:
+For the most natural microphone signal:
-- ✅ **Audio Processing deaktivieren**: Aktiviert
+- ✅ **Disable Audio Processing**: Enabled
-- ✅ **Rauschunterdrückung deaktivieren**: Aktiviert
+- ✅ **Disable Noise Suppression**: Enabled
-- ✅ **Echo-Unterdrückung deaktivieren**: Aktiviert
+- ✅ **Disable Echo Cancellation**: Enabled
-- ✅ **Automatische Verstärkungsregelung deaktivieren**: Aktiviert
+- ✅ **Disable Automatic Gain Control**: Enabled

-## Hinweise
+## Notes

-- **Mikrofon-Qualität**: Dieses Plugin funktioniert am besten mit hochwertigen Mikrofonen
+- **Microphone Quality**: This plugin works best with high-quality microphones
-- **Umgebung**: In lauten Umgebungen kann es zu mehr Hintergrundgeräuschen kommen
+- **Environment**: In noisy environments, you may experience more background noise
-- **Discord-Einstellungen**: Stelle sicher, dass deine Discord Audio-Einstellungen korrekt konfiguriert sind
+- **Discord Settings**: Make sure your Discord audio settings are properly configured
-- **Neustart**: Ein Neustart von Discord kann erforderlich sein, damit alle Änderungen vollständig wirksam werden
+- **Restart**: A Discord restart may be required for all changes to take full effect

 ## Troubleshooting

-**Plugin wird nicht geladen:**
+**Plugin not loading:**
-- Überprüfe, ob die Datei im richtigen Ordner liegt
+- Check if the file is in the correct folder
-- Stelle sicher, dass Vencord korrekt installiert ist
+- Make sure Vencord is properly installed
-- Überprüfe die Discord-Konsole auf Fehlermeldungen
+- Check Discord console for error messages

-**Audio-Einstellungen werden nicht angewendet:**
+**Audio settings not being applied:**
-- Starte Discord vollständig neu
+- Restart Discord completely
-- Überprüfe, ob das Plugin in den Vencord-Einstellungen aktiviert ist
+- Check if the plugin is enabled in Vencord settings
-- Teste verschiedene Mikrofon-Einstellungen in Discord
+- Test different microphone settings in Discord

-**Mikrofon funktioniert nicht mehr:**
+**Microphone not working:**
-- Deaktiviere das Plugin temporär
+- Temporarily disable the plugin
-- Überprüfe deine Discord Audio-Einstellungen
+- Check your Discord audio settings
-- Stelle sicher, dass das richtige Mikrofon ausgewählt ist
+- Make sure the correct microphone is selected

-## Technische Details
+## Technical Details

-Das Plugin arbeitet durch:
+The plugin works by:
-1. **MediaEngine-Interaktion**: Greift auf Discord's interne MediaEngine zu
+1. **MediaEngine Interaction**: Accesses Discord's internal MediaEngine
-2. **Audio-Constraints**: Setzt WebRTC Audio-Constraints für das Mikrofon
+2. **Audio Constraints**: Sets WebRTC audio constraints for the microphone
-3. **Discord-Integration**: Überschreibt Discord's interne Audio-Einstellungen
+3. **Discord Integration**: Overrides Discord's internal audio settings
-4. **Einstellungsverwaltung**: Speichert und stellt ursprüngliche Einstellungen wieder her
+4. **Settings Management**: Saves and restores original settings

 ## Support

-Bei Problemen oder Fragen:
+For problems or questions:
-- Überprüfe die Discord-Konsole auf Fehlermeldungen
+- Check Discord console for error messages
-- Stelle sicher, dass alle Abhängigkeiten korrekt installiert sind
+- Make sure all dependencies are properly installed
-- Teste das Plugin in einer neuen Discord-Installation
+- Test the plugin in a fresh Discord installation

-## Lizenz
+## License

-Dieses Plugin ist Open Source und kann frei verwendet und modifiziert werden.
+This plugin is open source and can be freely used and modified.